SherG/cool-iron/blog/jamstack.md

 ## A brief comparison

-Monolithic apps like WordPress are made up of a "front-end" and "back-end."
+Apps like WordPress are made up of a "front-end" and "back-end."
 The front-end includes all the code that creates the visual look and feel of the site.
 The back-end includes the CMS (content management system) which users log in to, to post, edit articles, upload photos, embed videos, add SEO tags like meta descriptions, and so on.
 Back-end code and all your site's articles and visual assets are stored in a database.

 By contrast, a Jamstack site decouples the visual presentation (the front end) from the back end.
 Content pages are coded in Markdown.
 These pages are "prebuilt" and live on global CDN nodes, close to users around the world.
 Your website's pages are ready to be viewed instantly.
 Nothing needs to be built on the fly.